I shall fight on for my future, day by day, hour by hour – and if I must, moment by moment.Tweet

 Even now, I remain optimistic.
 Hopeful that I will one day live a life that is much more pain-free than what I am experiencing today.

 However, it seems that at this juncture it would be premature to put away all the coping tools that I have at my disposal and say “This is as good as it gets.”

 Unfortunately, in recent months, I found myself backing out of my own plan to forge ahead.
-This of course, defeats my intent to reintroduce myself into the public domain.
-If that weren’t bad enough, I have felt an undertone of anger and rage.
+This of course, defeats my intent to re-introduce myself into the public domain.
+And as if that weren’t bad enough, I have felt an undertone of anger and rage.
 Perhaps it’s the pandemic starting to wear me down?
-I don’t know, I think it may be coming to be too much.
+I don’t know – I think it may be coming to be too much.

-Not only will I continue to fight on for as long as it takes; I know I will win many battles and with these victories; will come periods of happiness and normality.
-To me, their duration is irrelevant, what is of most important that I make the best of them well they last.
+Not only will I continue to fight on for as long as it takes – I know I will win many battles, and with these victories will come periods of happiness and normality.
+To me, their duration is irrelevant; what is most important is that I make the best of them while they last.